 Diverse teams make better decisions, and inclusive cultures foster and retain the best talent.
 But the financial services industry has a reputation for lacking diversity across its employees, including poor representation of women.

-As we recognise International Women’s Day, this is the opportune time for asset owners to revisit the importance of gender diversity in asset management firms.
+As we recognize International Women’s Day, this is the opportune time for asset owners to revisit the importance of gender diversity in asset management firms.

 Our 2019 Diversity Dressing: The Hidden Figures study of the asset management industry found that, globally, only 12% of the key decision-makers were women, representing just 1 in 8 from a population of 50:50.

-But there has been a change in the makeup of key decision makers at the early stage of their career who are influential in managing portfolios.
+But there has been a change in the makeup of less experienced key decision-makers who are influential in managing portfolios.
 Encouragingly, the proportion of female key decision-makers who have zero to five years’ experience increased significantly from 19% in 2019 to 32% in 2022.

 This is also above 30% – the level at which a minority is expected to become an influential body that can affect change.
 And it sends a genuinely positive message that although it takes time to improve gender diversity – and indeed other forms of diversity – change is gradually happening.